Malnes/PowerStats/README.md

 ## Usage

-To use the script, simply download it to your local machine.
+To use the script, simply download the **PowerStats.ps1** file to your local machine.
 Once downloaded, run the script in a PowerShell terminal.
 The script will automatically handle the installation of the required "Microsoft.PowerApps.Administration.PowerShell" module (if not already installed) and perform user authentication against the Power Platform.
 Ensure that you have the necessary administrative privileges on the Power Platform for the script to execute properly.

 > [!NOTE]
 >